wshekrota/egopipe/README.md

 Defaults are defined in code.
 Values in egopipe.conf will override those.

+Uses maps to individually union the defaults with config file settings.

 egopipe and egopipe.conf now should be installed to '/etc/logstash/conf.d'.

 ```